 BBYO National Scholarship

-- In keeping with BBYO Passport's mission to share the experience of Israel with as many Jewish teens as possible, BBYO has established a need-based, national scholarship fund for March of the Living 2014.
-Funds are available up to $2,000/teen and according to need.
+- In keeping with BBYO Passport's mission to share the experience of Israel with as many Jewish teens as possible, BBYO has established a need-based, national scholarship fund for March of the Living.
+Funds are available with an average of $750/teen and according to need.
 After you register and make the $250 deposit, you will find the scholarship application in your account under "Forms" called Israel Scholarship Applicaiton.

 Who's Eligible?
 All teens (BBYO members & non-members)